timescale/docs/use-timescale/services/connection-pooling.md

 ends.
 If your application opens and closes connections frequently, choose the transaction pool type.

+By default, the pooler supports both modes simultaneously.
+However, the connection string you use to connect your application is different, depending on whether you want a session or transaction pool type.
+When you create a connection pool in the Timescale console, you are given the correct connection string for the mode you choose.

+For example, a connection string to connect directly to your database looks a bit like this:

+<CodeBlock canCopy={false} showLineNumbers={false} children={`
+postgres://<USERNAME>:<PASSWORD>@service.example.cloud.timescale.com:30133/tsdb?sslmode=require
+`} />

+A session pool connection string is the same, but uses a different port number, like this:

+<CodeBlock canCopy={false} showLineNumbers={false} children={`
+postgres://<USERNAME>:<PASSWORD>@service.example.cloud.timescale.com:29303/tsdb?sslmode=require
+`} />

+The transaction pool connection string uses the same port number as a session pool connection, but uses a different database name, like this:

+<CodeBlock canCopy={false} showLineNumbers={false} children={`
+postgres://<USERNAME>:<PASSWORD>@service.example.cloud.timescale.com:29303/tsdb_transaction?sslmode=require
+`} />

+Make sure you check the Timescale console output for the correct connection string to use in your application.

 ## Connection allocations

 A connection pooler manages connections to both the database itself, and the